-With the Simple Comment Editing plugin, you can allow anonymous users the ability to edit and/or delete their WordPress comments for some time, the default is 5 minutes.
+With the Simple Comment Editing plugin, you can allow anonymous users to edit and delete their WordPress comments for some time; the default is 5 minutes.

 Out of the box, the WordPress comment form will allow users to post comments on articles they want to review or ask questions.
 However, after a comment is posted, the user loses the ability to edit or delete it.

-Maybe a user might want to edit a spelling error, or he/she accidentally hit the submit button before finishing proofreading, without a plugin like Simple Comment Editing, that user will not be able to undo or edit those changes.
+Maybe a user might want to edit a spelling error or accidentally hit the submit button before finishing proofreading; without a plugin like Simple Comment Editing, that user cannot undo or edit those changes.

-If you have a very popular blog that is getting lots of comments, then you may want to consider adding a plugin like this to allow your users to edit or correct mistakes after publishing their comments in a short period.
+Suppose you have a viral blog that is getting lots of comments.
+In that case, you may consider adding a plugin like this to allow your users to edit or correct mistakes quickly after publishing their comments.